 Boss Fights: I've always had a big issue with Metroid's boss fights and that's just how hard it is to avoid taking damage.
 Samus tends to take up a large part of the screen, and the attacks just don't really seem to accommodate for that, especially in the GBA games (though that's mostly due to screen crunch).
 Metroid Dread, however, makes a point of stating that every single attack in the game is avoidable.
 Not to say that the boss fights aren't hard, because they definitely are.
 As a matter of fact, Dread probably has one of the toughest lineups of boss fights in the series (outside of Prime 2, of course).
 However, as hard as the fights are, every attack is avoidable.
 Between the smooth gameplay and well-done attacks, it never feels like my deaths aren't my fault during these fights.
 Even more, the fights themselves are generally fantastic, especially the major ones.
 Bosses like Corpius, Kraid, and Experiment Z-57 have multiple phases, plenty of ways to effectively defeat them, and a lot of fun attacks to dodge.
 I especially love how the opening cutscene before each battle subtly shows you how to take them down, so you don't have to frantically shuffle through your weapons and options until you find something that works.
 I think Fusion still has the best boss lineup as a whole, since Dread does reuse fights fairly frequently, but it's definitely still up there.

 Art Direction & UI: Metroid games tend to be some of the nicest-looking games on their respective systems (it's still hard for me to believe Prime is a GameCube game), and Dread is no exception, especially in terms of its astonishing art direction.
 The environmental design, especially the background, is so detailed, the animations for all the characters (especially Samus) are fluid and dynamic, and the lighting system is so striking.
 I love how each location has its own color scheme, how the foreground becomes darker so that the background can pop out more, the fuzzy static texture during the EMMI sections, the terrifying designs of the enemies and bosses, and the incredibly badass cutscenes that show off Samus's personality in full-force.
 The framerate is also a smooth 60fps with rarely any drops, which helps the gameplay feel that much more fluid.
 The UI is also pretty great, especially the incredibly detailed map screen that feels like a nice blend between the previous 2D map screens and the ones from the Prime games.
-The soundtrack isn't one of the series' best, and doesn't hold a candle to any of Yamamoto's scores (Super, the Prime games), but I still found it to be pretty solid.
-I'd definitely rank it over Fusion, Samus Returns, and Other M on the music front.
+The soundtrack isn't one of the series' best, and doesn't hold a candle to any of Yamamoto's scores (Super, the Prime games), but I still found it to be pretty solid, on par with Fusion or Samus Returns.
 The dark and moody ambiance works really well to heighten the game's eerie tone, and there was a nice balance of great remixes (Theme Of Super Metroid, Lower Brinstar) and solid original themes (Corpius, Artaria, Burenia).
 As a whole, Metroid Dread's presentation is top-notch, and I can easily say this is the best-looking game in the series.

 Overall, Metroid Dread is a phenomenal Metroid game, taking the best aspect of all the previous 2D entries and blending them together perfectly.
 It has the setpieces and horror of Fusion, the openness and strong level design of Super, the great combat and style of Samus Returns, and the smooth movement and speedrun-friendly design of Zero Mission.
 It looks great, plays great, and exudes confidence in its level design, story, and boss fights.
 In an era with phenomenal metroidvanias like Hollow Knight, Luna Nights, Ori, and Axiom Verge, Metroid Dread shows just why the series remains the queen of the genre.
 While I still think Prime is my favorite even with its flaws, Dread is far and way the best 2D entry in the series and I couldn't be more happy it exists.
 It's everything I wanted from a Fusion sequel and more.